Atopic dermatitis is a long-term (chronic) skin disorder that involves scaly and itchy rashes. It is also called eczema.

 Skin changes may include:

-The type and location of the rash can depend on the age of the patient:
+The type and location of the rash can depend on the age of the person:

 Intense itching is common.
 Itching may start even before the rash appears.
 Atopic dermatitis is often called the "itch that rashes" because the itching starts, and then the skin rash follows as a result of scratching.